DanielWalkerCoder/Chef-Hero/README.md

 "Chef Hero" is an app for people looking to expand their cooking repertoire.
 It is used to save mastered recipes and data about how many times those recipes are used and given compliments.
 It also functions as a shopping list and a way to keep track of kitchen inventory, as well as which brands can be trusted and which shouold be avoided.

-The premise is simple: you gain 2 experience points when you master a new recipe, 1 experience point when you use a recipe you've already mastered, and
+The premise is simple: you gain 2 experience points when you master a new recipe, 1 experience point when you use a recipe you've already mastered, and 3 experience points when someone compliments your cooking.
+For every 10 experience points gained, your level increases.
+This information is reflected in the top-left section of the app (top for mobile users).

+You can edit recipes and add tags to them such as "entree", "chicken", and "Chinese", and then filter recipes using tags.
+You can also receive a suggestion in the form of a randomly selected tag when you don't know what to cook.